caalvinz/walmart-partner-api-sdk-php/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+# Thanks
+This version is built based on "fillup/walmart-partner-api-sdk-php".